artur-nasiadek/Power-Platform-Projects/Foreign Words Dictionary/README.md

-## Foreign Words Dictionary w/ Power Apps, Power Automate, Dataverse
+## Foreign Words Dictionary w/ Power Apps, Power Automate, Dataverse, AI (DeepSeek, AssemblyAI)

 <h4>With this app the users can build and manage their own dictionary of foreign language words they would like to learn.
 The user enters a foreign word, its meaning, cases of use and records pronunciation.
 Twice a day a 'daily task' notification is sent to remind the user to practice the words.
 All data is stored in a Dataverse table.</h4>